tldr-pages/tldr/pages/common/virsh-pool-autostart.md

 > See also: `virsh`.
 > More information: <https://manned.org/virsh>.

-- Enable autostart for the storage pool specified by name or UUID (determine the name or UUID using `virsh pool-list`):
+- Enable autostart for the storage pool specified by name or UUID (determine using `virsh pool-list`):

 `virsh pool-autostart --pool {{name|uuid}}`